matjoeee/matjoeee/README.md

 - Working on [Advent Of Code 2022](https://adventofcode.com/2022) in C and Java for practice (Private).
 - Working on [well-known minigames in C](https://github.com/matjoeee/C-Minigames) for practice (Public).
 - Working on [well-known minigames in Java](https://github.com/matjoeee/Java-Minigames) for practice (Public).
+- Working on [Python scripts](https://github.com/matjoeee/Python-Scripts) for practice and functionality (Public).